ℹ️ The Auron SMS Server is now Auron Omni. Learn more here.

 Device property

 The preferred device for sending SMS messages.
-You can either use a Windows telephony device (recommended) or a physical COM port (directly).
+You can use either a Windows telephony device (recommended) or a physical COM port.

-• A valid Windows telephony device name – this must be the exact name as it appears in Modems tab of the Phone and Modems Options applet in the Control Panel.
-For instance: “Standard 9600 bps Modem”;
+• A valid Windows telephony device name.
+This must be the exact name as it appears in the Modems tab of the Phone and Modem Options applet in the Control Panel.
+For example: “Standard 9600 bps Modem”.
+Use the GetDevice method to retrieve Windows telephony device names.

-• A valid COM port string, formatted as COMx, where x is a valid COM port number.
-When you assign the ‘Device’ property with a COM port string, you bypass all Windows telephony intelligence, like dialing rules, port sharing and so on.
+• A valid COM port string formatted as COMx, where x is a valid COM port number.
+When you assign a COM port string, you bypass all Windows telephony features such as dialing rules and port sharing.

 Windows telephony devices are highly recommended.